 You may also need personal and financial information from a cosigner if you’re adding one to your application; in some instances, the cosigner may be able to log in and submit their information directly.

 If your application is approved, you might be able to pick from several loan terms with varying interest rates.
 Or, the lender may make you an offer and you can choose to accept or decline it.

 At some point during the application process, the lender could contact your school to verify your eligibility and the school’s cost of attendance, which can determine your maximum loan limit.
 Alternatively, you could be asked to self-certify these numbers.

 Alternatives to student loans

 You can also look for work opportunities that aren’t part of a financial aid program.
-A part-time job while you’re at school, or a full-time job during the summers, might not earn you enough to cover all your educational costs — but every dollar you earn and put towards your education is one less dollar you need to borrow (and pay interest on).
+A part-time job while you’re at school, or a full-time job during the summer, might not earn you enough to cover all your educational costs — but every dollar you earn and put toward your education is one less dollar you need to borrow (and pay interest on).

 If working an in-school job isn’t feasible, you could also avoid borrowing by using an Income-Share Agreement (ISA).
 Available at schools and through private companies, ISAs help you cover your tuition in exchange for a percentage of your income when you leave school and find employment.
 Of course, consider ISAs or student loans only after racking up as much gift aid and savings as you can.